5310/atomlike/readme.md

 ### Warning

-The game _will_ lag at some point.
+- The game _will_ lag at some point.
 Please close the tab if it gets to be too much lest it crash your browser or worse...
+- Totally forgot that the scrolling does not work in Firefox due to non-standard events.
+I'll fix it _later..._

 Performance Roadblocks